What Will Happen If My Org Doesn’t Migrate to Google Analytics 4?

 What if my organization doesn’t migrate to GA4 and we remain using UA?

-If you do not create a GA4 property before early 2023, the setup assistant will create one for you with basic features that correspond with your UA property (you can opt out in setup assistant or in the notification banner).
+You may have noticed earlier this year, the Google Setup Assistant created a GA$ property for you with basic features that correspond with your UA property (you may have opted out in setup assistant or in the notification banner).
 However, historical data from UA properties will not be imported to the GA4 property created by the setup assistant.
 It cannot be migrated into GA4 since the data collecting process is not the same.
 Because this property will be automatically created, you could miss out on key opportunities for customization out of the gate.
 While some of these custom elements can be configured later, you will have gaps in data related to these things you would wait on.

 You’ll lose the opportunity to compare historical, year-to-year holiday data in GA4 which is crucial to many of our clients.
 UA and GA4 data will not have 1:1 comparisons, so while we can make some comparisons for you, it would be less straightforward than comparing GA4 years of data to each other.